George Ira Stancil

 The front steps were poured after the columns were complete.
 There were two stack chimneys and a stove chimney.
 Each stack chimney had two fireplaces.
 Two were downstairs and two were upstairs.
 Walter, Henry's son painted the house.
 The first roof was shingle.
 After 10 years it was replaced with a galvanized tin roof.
 The window frames were built by John Holland.
 George purchased standard windows and doors.
 The old outhouse stayed.

 They moved into the new house.
-A Negro laborer, John Campbell, moved into the cabin.
+A laborer, John Campbell, moved into the cabin.
 He ate his meals in the kitchen of the new house.

 In 1928, the county had a number of orphan boys.
 George agreed to take one, William 'Bill' Wyatt.
 This was the first time Bill ever got to eat all he wanted.
 Bill had a bladder control problem and had been rejected by many other farm families.
 Eva treated Bill well, never berating his accidents.
 When Bill was an adult he sent Eva flowers on Mother's Day.